 Attitudinal trajectories related to support of science.
 In addition to whether students are interested and qualified to pursue STEM careers, there is also a need to encourage all students to be interested in science-related issues.
 Not all students will become scientists or engineers but all students will make decisions in their daily lives that require some reasoning and participation around medical or environmental issues (Feinstein, Allen, & Jenkins, 2013).
 46% of the students in the consistently positive attitudinal trajectory expressed positive opinions and support of science compared to 32% in the consistently dim attitudinal trajectory and 28% in the consistently indifferent or qualified positive trajectories.
 While those with positive attitudes are more likely to express support of science, this percentage is low considering the inclination to encourage scientific literacy for all students regardless of whether or not they actually pursue STEM careers.
 Students who started with positive attitudes in seventh grade but transitioned to less positive attitudes were not supportive of science in twelfth grade (38% who started high and ended low; 22% who started high and ended medium).

-These results highlight the importance of supporting and sustaining early attitudes in mathematics and science.
-Prior research suggests that differences in achievement do not fully account for differences in STEM career attainment (Riegle-Crumb, King, Grodsky, & Muller, 2012) and that other factors, such as attitudes towards mathematics and science can influence interest and persistence in STEM careers (Simpson & Oliver 1985).
+These results highlight the importance of supporting the development of early positive attitudes towards mathematics and science and making effort to sustaining these efforts through high school.
+Prior research suggests that differences in achievement do not fully explain the discrpencies we see in STEM career attainment (Riegle-Crumb, King, Grodsky, & Muller, 2012) and that other factors, such as attitudes towards mathematics and science can influence interest and persistence in STEM careers (Simpson & Oliver 1985).
 In this study, we found that for a majority of students, attitudes towards mathematics and science were fairly consistent or resistant to change from seventh through twelfth grade.
 However, we also found that it was also not a guarantee that an early positive attitude will sustain through high school (Osborne, Simon, & Collins, 2003; Sadler, Sonnert, Hazari, & Tai, 2012).
 In fact, it is more likely that student’s attitudes change the most between seventh and tenth grade but do not change after tenth grade (Aschbacher, Li, & Roth, 2010).

 The consistency of these findings across demographic characteristics suggests that student attitudes can change but as students get older, they are less likely to change their attitudes.
-Thus, it is important to consider not just whether or not a student has a particular attitudinal profile in a single grade level but to look across multiple years to better understand where students are coming from and where they can go.
-Attitudinal profiles were related to outcomes such as achievement.
-We note that although one goal is to encourage and support more students to be qualified to pursue STEM careers another important goal is to create a more informed general public who supports scientific innovations.
-Thus, supporting and sustaining early positive attitudes toward mathematics and science is necessary to achieve both of these goals.
+Thus, it is important to consider not just to be concerned with a student’s attitude a given grade level, but a more nuanced look at the attitudinal profile across multiple years to better understand where students are coming from and where they can go.
+In addition, we have shown that attitudinal profiles are in fact related to outcomes such as achievement.
+We note that although while one notable goal is to encourage and support more students to be qualified to pursue STEM careers, another equally important goal is to create a more informed general public who supports scientific innovations.
+Thus, supporting and sustaining early positive attitudes toward mathematics and science provides an avenue to pursue both of these goals.

 Figure 1.
 Item probability profiles by latent class attitudinal profile in grade 7.